SAPTeamDEV/CommonTK/README.md

 // Save config.json.
 config.Write();
 ```

+### Variable
+With this class you can change the environment variable vlaues easily.
+Also because the instances of this class caches the environment values the overall performance of your applications will be increased.

 ### Status Providers
 There is a set of Interfaces and methods to work with `IStatusProvider` classes.